mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

 ![The MLflow Tracing UI](./_img/tracing_main_page.png)

 By clicking on that trace ID, we can see a detailed execution plan.
-At the bottom, we can see our prompt `"The matrix with a cat."` which kicked off the chat session.
+At the bottom, we can see our prompt `"The matrix with a cat"` which kicked off the chat session.
 From there, many agents interacted to create images and provide feedback to "catify" them.
 Also, note that the trace ID is the same as the one returned by `mlflow.get_last_active_trace()` above.

 ![The MLflow Tracing UI](./_img/tracing_detail.png)